 It would be very weird if a city of Manchester’s towering musical stature didn’t have good independent music shops, wouldn’t it?
 Fortunately, we’ve got plenty to brag about.
-Kate Feld rounds up five of the best.

 Your friendly neighbourhood record shop has been in for quite a battering these past few years.
 First the click-and-buy likes of Amazon came along, then file-sharing, and now streaming sites like Spotify are chipping away further at their market share.
 But we reckon there’s just nothing that compares to holding the actual vinyl or plastic in your hot little hands.
 There’s also no beating a chat with an expert music shop employee, whose recommendations can pleasantly surprise you.
 Yet Manchester’s Northern Quarter, a kind of Valhalla for musos, has been quietly shedding music shops in recent years as they increasingly move online.
 Farewell, Fat City.
 We miss you, Vox Pop.
 Sayonara, Big Pink.
 Here are five of our favourites, and if you don’t want them to vanish too, go buy something.

 Remember High Fidelity?
-Piccadilly Records (pictured above) is the real deal, a record shop so good that it probably deserves some credit for the regeneration of its surrounding neighbourhood.
+Piccadilly Records is the real deal, a record shop so good that it probably deserves some credit for the regeneration of its surrounding neighbourhood.
 Open since 1978, it’s a gem, with expertly curated stock spanning CD and vinyl from practically every esoteric genre going, and intensely clued-up staff whose annual year-in-review booklet has all the authority of The Bible.
 Check out our audio tour of Piccadilly Records here.
 Don’t be afraid to ask if you can’t find something; they’re friendly, and will probably even be polite if you ask for Justin Bieber.
 Probably.
 53 Oldham Street, M1 1JR.
 0161 839 8008.

 Let us now praise Vinyl Exchange, because they sell secondhand music (and movies), which makes this the city’s capital of serendipitous finds.
 Expect anything from rare EPs to that great old album you used to have on cassette but whose absence has been making a painful hole in your collection for years.
 You can also sell your unwanted vinyl, CDs and DVDs here but they’re very choosy, as a bazillion skint students can attest.
 18 Oldham Street, M1 1JN; 0161 228 1122.